KacperFKorban/lazycall/README.md

 Tired of having to call right methods?
 Tired of having to know names of methods?

-Buy do I have a thing for You.
+Boy do I have a thing for You.

 ```scala
 import lazycall.*